 Next, you need to be aware of your competition.
 Your value proposition should make you stand out from the crowd and inform your donors of what makes your organization different.
 This requires you to know what your competitors offer, what their strengths and limitations are, and how they market themselves.
 Be sure to think broadly about your competition.
 Remember: There is direct competition – those who provide an identical product or service.
 But, there is also indirect competition – those who provide a substitute.
 Once you know your competition, you have valuable insights on your competitive advantage.

 Finally, utilize the knowledge you’ve gained to solve the equation to arrive at your unique value proposition:

 Your unique value proposition

 For those of us who have worked in the social sector for a long time, it is easy for the language we use to describe our value to those we serve and our donors to become stale and lose its meaning and impact.
-Sometimes the words we use are so aspirational that it becomes difficult for our customers to tell exactly what to expect from our organization.
-Or, we sound like every other organization.
+Sometimes the words we use are so aspirational that it becomes difficult for our customers to know exactly what to expect from our organization.
+Or, we run the risk of sounding like every other organization.
 But, the best messages are simple and easy to understand, yet also help you rise to the top.
-They find your sweet spot.
+They define your sweet spot.
 By developing our own unique value propositions, we can simplify our messages to speak to the heart of our customers’ needs.

-We would love to hear how your organization mastered its unique value proposition for donors, clients, volunteers or employees and what impact this simple marketing message has helped create.
+We would love to hear how you have mastered a unique value proposition for donors, clients, volunteers or employees, and what impact this simple marketing message has helped create.